clemsciences/lidar-server-flask-vue/README.md

-# Visulization tool for processed LiDAR data
+# Visualization tool for processed LiDAR data

 It is assumed python 3.6 with pip 3.6 are installed as well as Node JS with NPM.